Dream This

-Dream This is the debut album from Joe 90, released on Adam Duritz's label E Pluribus Unum through Geffen.
+Dream This is the debut album by Joe 90, released on Adam Duritz's label E Pluribus Unum through Geffen Records.

 Critical reception

 Rolling Stone wrote that "singer-guitarist Chris Seefried steers along melodically facile, softly yelping rockers like 'Mascara' and 'Drive' - the album's showstopper - with velvety imprecision."
 The Washington Post called it "a modestly appealing pop-rock release, boasting a few intriguing lyrics and more than its share of sturdy melodic hooks."
+The San Francisco Examiner labeled the album "a charmer, a bouquet of instantly hummable songs that mix sunny melodies with provocative lyrics."